uselagoon/lagoon/docs/using_lagoon/drupal/drush9.md

 ### Generate Site aliases

-Now you can run the converting process:
+You can now convert your Drush aliases by running the following command in your project using the CLI container

-- `drush site:alias-convert`
+- `docker-compose exec cli drush site:alias-convert /app/drush/sites --yes`

 It's a good practice to commit the resulting yaml files into your git repo, so your fellow developers don't need to do the same all the time.